Title: McMillan & Wife

 In the early 1980s, following years of heavy drinking and smoking, Hudson began having health problems which resulted in a heart attack in November 1981.
 Emergency quintuple heart bypass surgery sidelined Hudson and his new TV show The Devlin Connection for a year; the show was canceled in December 1982 not long after it first aired.
 Hudson recovered from the heart surgery but continued to smoke.
 He was in ill health while filming The Ambassador in Israel during the winter of 1983-84 with Robert Mitchum. ...
 During 1984, Hudson's health grew worse, prompting different rumors that he was suffering from liver cancer, among other ailments, due to his increasingly gaunt face and build.In June 1984, Hudson was diagnosed with HIV, but he struggled to keep his illness secret as he continued his showbiz career.
 It wasn’t until a year later that he announced he was dying of AIDS.
 This news prompted fervent debates in the media and elsewhere, not only surrounding Hudson’s sexual history but also the dire fate facing him and other AIDS patients.
 Rock Hudson, who’d been born Roy Harold Scherer Jr., died on October 2, 1985, at age 59.

-Despite the show’s occasional incredible turns and the fact that some later, two-hour episodes lacked the vitality of their predecessors, McMillan & Wife still occupies a prominent spot in my memory.
-Susan Saint James was the first woman I fell in love with, though we’d of course never met.
+Despite this show’s occasional incredible turns and the fact that some later, two-hour episodes lacked the vitality of their predecessors, McMillan & Wife still occupies a prominent spot in my memory.
+Susan Saint James was the first woman I fell in love with, though we had of course never met.
 The show made me long to visit San Francisco, which I have done many times since.
 And I still find myself, in contemplative moments, humming the theme from this Mystery Movie series.
-In fact, I’m doing that right now--you’re right to imagine that I am smiling at the same time.
+In fact, I’m doing that right now--you’re correct to imagine that I am smiling at the same time.

 Next up: Banacek